jakeharding/repo-health/README.md

 ## Development setup

 ### Using Docker
 Docker is the preferred way to get an environment running.
 If you choose to use Docker, you will NOT have to do any of the other configuration.
 Please skip the Backend Configuration and Frontend Configuration sections.
+Please note the Docker environment uses a development server and serves the backend application in a development state.
+This is not safe for production use.

 This was tested using v1.12.6 of [Docker](https://docs.docker.com/engine/installation/linux/ubuntu/) and v1.11.2 of [Docker Compose](https://docs.docker.com/compose/install/).
 Any version below these are untested.